 The Lakes of Killarney are not to be missed, and seeing them by kayak gives you an fantastic view point.
 Our adventure lead us by Ross Castle and over Lough Leane, where we floated under stone arched bridges, and got up close to secluded islands.

 This post is sponsored by Failte Ireland, TBEX, and tour operator Wild ‘N’ Happy.
 All opinions are my own.
 This post also contains affiliate links.
 I only recommend products or services I use personally and believe would be a good fit for my readers.
 This comes at no added cost to you!

 Years ago, long before I became Mrs Major Hoff, I taught canoeing and kayaking at a summer camp in Maine.
 It feels like a lifetime ago.
 I discovered back then, that I really appreciate the viewpoint that a seat of a kayak can give you.
 There is something about slowly gliding across still serene waters that I simply adore.
 The Major and I have since drifted on waters in Oregon and Alaska and have wonderful memories of those adventures.
+I have kayaking on a bioluminescent bay on my bucket list for sure.
 When I saw that TBEX was offering a chance to kayak the Lakes of Killarney, I jumped at the chance.

 Where are the Lakes of Killarney?

 The Lakes of Killarney are located in the Killarney National Park.
 You can find it on the South West side of Ireland in County Kerry.
 The nearest town is Killarney.
 The views from the lakes are spectacular due to being surrounded by Macgilly Cuddy’s Reeks – the highest mountain range in Ireland.
 The Lakes of Killarney are made up of 3 lakes.

 - Lough Leane : The largest of the 3 lakes, it also goes the furthest North.
 You can find Ross Castle on it’s shores.